atharvatamta/ONGC-DATA-BACK-UP-FLASK-APPLICATION/README.md

 # ONGC Digital Backup System

 A web application built using **Flask** to digitize and manage ONGC’s physical backup register entries.
-The system provides role-based access for users and admins, enabling secure and efficient data entry and review.
+The system provides enabling secure and efficient data entry and review.

 ---